asafiw/simloud-docs/src/pages/en/getting-started.md

 - Select the SSH key from the drop down field and save changes.
   ![](/img/onboarding/intro/13.png)

-### Add Simloudfle and .simloud_ci files to git repositories
+### Add Simloudfle and simloud_pipeline.yaml files to git repositories

-- The attached Simloudfle and .simloud_ci can be used as references.
+- The attached Simloudfle and simloud_pipeline.yaml files can be used as references.
 - Edit them according to your definitions.

 [**_SimloudFile._**](/en/simloudfile.yaml)